Dimensions of affine Deligne-Lusztig varieties: a new approach via labeled folded alcove walks and root operators: Dimensions of galleries and root operators

 \subsection{Root operators}

 We now recall the definition and key properties of the root operators $e_\alpha$ and $f_\alpha$, which were introduced by Gaussent and Littelmann in~\cite{GaussentLittelmann}.
 A reader familiar with root operators could skip this section.
+These operators act on the set of positively folded galleries of a fixed type, and will allow us to manipulate such galleries while keeping track of their dimensions.
+We remark that root operators themselves, like positively folded galleries, can be expressed using retractions in Bruhat--Tits buildings.
+This connection is made precise in \cite{SchwerOperators} by the second author.

 Recall that we denote by $\gamma_\lambda$ a minimal vertex-to-vertex combinatorial gallery from the origin to $\lambda \in R^\vee$, and by $\Gamma^+(\gamma_\lambda,\nu)$ the set of vertex-to-vertex combinatorial galleries which are of the same type as $\gamma_\lambda$, start at the origin and end in a cocharacter $\nu$, and are positively folded with respect to the standard orientation.